-Emergency Triage, Treat, and Transport (ET3) is a voluntary, five-year payment model that will provide greater flexibility to ambulance care teams to address emergency health care needs of Medicare beneficiaries following a 911 call.
-Under the ET3 model, the Centers for Medicare & Medicaid Services (CMS) will pay participating ambulance suppliers and providers to
+Emergency Triage, Treat, and Transport (ET3) is a voluntary, five-year payment model that will provide greater flexibility to ambulance care teams to address the emergency health care needs of Medicare beneficiaries following a 911 call.
+Under the ET3 model, the Centers for Medicare & Medicaid Services (CMS) will pay to participate in ambulance suppliers and providers to:

 - Transport an individual to a hospital emergency department (ED) or other destination covered under the regulations;

 - Transport to an alternative destination (such as a primary care doctor’s office or an urgent care clinic), or

 - Provide treatment in place with a qualified health care practitioner, either on the scene or connected using telehealth.
 ET3 model aims to improve quality and lower costs by reducing avoidable transports to the ED and unnecessary hospitalizations following those transports.

 As per the Centers for Medicare & Medicaid Services (CMS), the model is designed to prod providers across the care continuum to more appropriately and inexpensively meet beneficiaries’ care needs.
 Currently, Medicare primarily pays for unscheduled, emergency ambulance services when beneficiaries are transported to a hospital ED.
 This creates a financial incentive to transport all beneficiaries to the more-expensive ED, even when a cheaper care option is more appropriate.
 The model will give providers the option of treating Medicare FFS patients at the scene, or using telehealth and transporting them to less-costly care venues when appropriate.